Scholarships for Continuing Students

 You will have the option to receive email notifications when a letter is submitted and to set reminders for your recommenders—we strongly encourage you to use both features.

 - Follow up!
-Let your recommenders know once you submit your application or sent the request to ensure they received the email inviting them to submit their letter on your behalf (sometimes the emails get caught in their Spam folders!).
-Letters of Recommendation are due by October 3, 11:59pm ET.
+Let your recommenders know once you submit your application, and that they should have received the email inviting them to submit their letter on your behalf (sometimes the emails get caught in their Spam folders!).
+Letters of Recommendation are due by October 3, 5:00pm ET.

 Resources